AGWA/git-crypt/README.md

 ## Setting up git-crypt

-1. Start by configuring your repository to use git-crypt:
+1. Start by configuring your repository to use git-crypt.

         cd your-repo/
         git-crypt init

-    This will generate a key for your repository
+    This will generate a key for your repository.

 2. Specify the files you want to encrypt by creating a `.gitattributes` file.